NOC-OI/python-oop-novice/_episodes/06-duck.md

 keypoints:
 - "Provided a class exposes all required functionality for an operation to work, Python allows it."
+- "Polymorphism means different types can be used interchangeably if they provide the expected behaviour."
 - "Only use inheritance to express relationships where the subclass is the same kind of thing as the superclass."
 - "Implementing interfaces and adding functionality with composition